Using rocprofv3#

 rocprofv3 –-memory-allocation-trace -- < app_path >

-The above command generates a memory_allocation_trace.csv file prefixed with the process ID.
+The preceding command generates a memory_allocation_trace.csv file prefixed with the process ID.

 $ cat 6489_memory_allocation_trace.csv